paritytech/polkadot-sdk/docs/contributor/prdoc.md

 the release team how to bump the crate version prior to the next release.
 It is very important that this information is correct, otherwise it could break downstream teams' code.

-The bump can either be `major`, `minor` or `patch`.
+The bump can either be `major`, `minor` or `patch`, as defined by [rust-lang.org](https://doc.rust-lang.org/cargo/reference/semver.html).
 There are exceptions for experimental and private API.
 These are exempt from bumping and can be broken at any time.
 Please read the [Crate Section](../RELEASE.md) of the RELEASE doc about this.

 > **Note**: There is currently no CI in place to sanity check this information, but should be added soon.